CSC-326/Course/HW/HW2.md

 ## Participation

 This assignment must be completed as a pair/team.
 Lack of participation by a partner/teammate may result in the adjustment of grades.
+Once you've found a partner in your lab, add your names and unity IDs to [this spreadsheet] (https://docs.google.com/spreadsheets/d/18PrpYnW7OH7dwQjOkRNEtxeo0r35qU9kufk8F4-mD88/edit#gid=0).

 We expect that both partners will contribute to the assignment, which means that we expect to see at least one GitHub push for each person on the team.
 A team member without a GitHub push will have an automatic deduction of 10 points.
 The exceptions to this are 1) a documented technology problem that prevents pushing to GitHub on personal AND lab machines (notification to the teaching staff must occur a least 24 hours BEFORE the deadline) and 2) documented pair programming on the assignment.
 Pair programming documentation should occur in the commit messages for a push.